 On January 29, the Linux 4.15 kernel was made available, featuring newly expanded security capabilities in Intel and AMD CPUs on Linux devices.
 And while Linus Torvalds rant was Linux focused, it is clear that the Intel patches weren’t up to scratch for any operating system.

-Despite Intel dodging one bullet regarding its latest earnings report (despite exposing most of the world’s computers Intel profits are chugging along nicely), Intel took on heaps more criticism for reportedly disclosing both Meltdown and Spectre to massive Chinese customers like Alibaba and Lenovo — before it told the US Government.
+Despite Intel dodging one bullet regarding its earnings reports (despite the critical vulnerability found in most of the world’s computers, Intel profits chug along quite nicely), Intel took heaps of criticism for reportedly disclosing both Meltdown and Spectre to its massive Chinese customers, like Alibaba and Lenovo, before it told the US government.

-In fact, several major US agencies were only made aware of Spectre and Meltdown when reports went public, rather than any pre-disclosure notification process.
-And while there is no indication that the information was improperly used (e.g. passed onto and used by the Chinese government), it raises significant concerns about Intel’s choices of who to inform.
+Several major US agencies were only made aware of Spectre and Meltdown when reports went public, rather than any pre-disclosure notification process.
+And while there is no indication that the information was improperly used (e.g., passed onto and used by the Chinese government), it raises significant concerns about Intel’s choice of who to inform.

 Given the depth and scale of Chinese internet surveillance, it seems entirely unlikely the Chinese government was not aware of the vulnerabilities before the US government.

-The security patches are, realistically, a temporary solution.
+The first generation of Spectre and Meltdown patches were temporary solutions.
 The onus should not fall on consumers to enable the vulnerability blocking patches, let alone have to decide on the trade-off between kernel-level security issues and CPU performance hits.
-It is simply unfair, let alone completely unethical.
+It is simply unfair, let alone wholly unethical.

-Part of the Intel financials reports featured information from CEO Brian Krzanich who promised that chips with true hardware fixes would begin shipping this year.
+Back in early 2018, the Intel financial report featured information from CEO Brian Krzanich who promised that chips with true hardware fixes would begin shipping this year.
 Unfortunately, Krzanich didn’t elaborate on what that bold statement meant.